bronson/gird/README.md

 Here are some ideas that didn't make the initial cut.

 * Talk in the README about grafting and splitting directory trees with Gird.
-  * splitting is easy.
+  * splitting is easy, just do it.
-  * grafting requires updating all the Girdsums files above the graft.
+  * grafting requires updating all the Girdsums files from the graft out to the root.
 * Questionable directory entries, maybe hard-code to ignore?
   * .git, .svn, .MISC, .Trashes, .TemporaryItems
 * Add a `gird --restart` that will verify up until we reach one missing or invalid girdfile, then it will switch to gird --init.